-it’s finally legal for saudi women to drive
+it’s finally legal for women to drive in saudi arabia

 Image via Instagram

 Driving is freedom.
 The freedom to commute to work, to do a decent sized grocery shop.
 To cram a car with mates and conquer festival season.
 To wind the windows down, speakers up, and hurtle out of town to escape for a long weekend.

 Saudi Arabia was the last country to deny women this opportunity, with a ban forbidding females from driving introduced in 1957.
 But yesterday, the driving ban was finally lifted -- a landmark for the wildly conservative country, notorious for its oppression of women.